 How will COVID-19 affect DynaMIT's summer program?

-Due to the unprecedented circumstances of a global pandemic, it is currently uncertain whether MIT's K-12 summer programs for the summer of 2021 will be virtual or in-person.
-However, we will be moving our program dates back to our normal summer dates this year:
+Due to the unprecedented circumstances of a global pandemic, it is currently uncertain whether MIT's K-12 summer programs for the summer of 2022 will be virtual or in-person.
+Regardless, our program dates will remain:

 Where is dynaMIT located?

 dynaMIT is located on MIT campus and the entire duration of the program happens in MIT